biotite-dev/biotite/doc/index.rst

 The *Biotite* package bundles popular tasks in computational molecular biology into a unifying *Python* framework.
-It can handle a major part of molecular biology workflow for sequence and biomolecular structure data:
+It can handle a major part of the molecular biology workflow for sequence and biomolecular structure data:

    - Fetching data from biological databases